 Plancha Press is an inprint of IR.
-At Plancha Press, we are committed to highlighting the poetry of Texan writers.
+At Plancha Press, we are committed to highlighting the poetry and prose of Texan writers.

-As of 2022, we are not currently accepting any poetry manuscripts.
+As of 2024, we are not currently accepting any unsolicited manuscripts.

 PRAISE FOR AMAPOLASONG: